Department of Government Efficiency: Data collection

 According to Wired, DOGE shifted focus by April 2025, to data collection and the exfiltration of sensitive information from government agencies to private databases.
 Whistleblowers alleged an attempt to build a "master database" on American citizens.
 Democrats raised concerns over potential cybersecurity and privacy law violations.
 The Privacy Act of 1974 has been cited in up to fourteen lawsuits pertaining to DOGE access to data that could contain sensitive personal data.
 Several of these lawsuits sought restraining orders and some were temporarily successful.
 Democratic congressional representative Gerry Connolly stated "I am concerned that DOGE is moving personal information across agencies without the notification required under the Privacy Act or related laws, such that the American people are wholly unaware their data is being manipulated in this way."
 On March 18, due to the lawsuits, Rep. Lori Trahan announced an effort to modernize and update the Privacy Act to address growing concerns about government surveillance, unvetted access, and misuse.
 The Trump administration has asked the Supreme Court to grant DOGE access to social security data.
 On June 6, the Supreme Court ruled DOGE access to sensitive data such as Social Security data was legal.

 At the National Labor Relations Board (NLRB), a whistleblower, Daniel Berulis, revealed in April 2025 that the security to prevent access from unauthorized mobile device systems has been momentarily disabled.
 Temporary superusers transferred NRLB data (including lawyers contact information) and erased their trace afterwards.
 During extraction, they left the system exposed to public entry.
 Berulis noticed that DOGE member Jordan Wick was publicly working on a backdoor software days before entering NLRB; earlier Wick posted to his code repository several tools seemingly related to his DOGE work.

 At the Department of Homeland Security, sources told Wired that DOGE is building a master database that connects SSA data, IRS data, biometric data, and voting records; DOGE members Edward Coristine, Kyle Schutt, Aram Moghaddassi, and Payton Rehling have been granted access to United States Immigration and Naturalization Service data, which contain information on refugees, asylum seeker, naturalized citizens, and Deferred Action for Childhood Arrivals recipients.

-On June 25, a judge ruled that a DOGE's access to OPM database was unjustified.
+On June 25, a judge ruled that a DOGE's access to OPM database was unjustified and illegal.
 The Washington Post reported that DOGE has access to more than seven agency databases containing sensitive trade and contractual information.
-The scope of DOGE access raises serious conflict‑of‑interest concerns about potential sharing of government information with Musk’s companies.
+The scope of DOGE access raises serious conflict‑of‑interest concerns about potential sharing of government information with Musk's companies.